 Once logged in, you’ll notice all your projects laid out in a beautiful grid view.
 This is your personal Cloud dashboard, which is not available for public viewing.
 You can filter projects by name for quick access.

-We’ve also added Version history to Cloud, so you can access, share and download each uploaded version of your project.
+We’ve also added Version history to Cloud, so you can access, delete, share and download each uploaded version of your project.
 To access, click on

 Versions under each project tile to see a list view with date and time of upload.
 From here you’ll be able to generate a shareable link for a particular version or open it in Framer for Mac.
 This feature works much like History in Github, giving you a quick way to skim through iterations of your work.